-The proper trailer was released on February 14, and details the changing fortunes of the family as Elastigirl gets called back into action, while Mr. Incredible portrays the role of a stay-at-home dad.
+The first proper trailer was released on February 14, and details the changing fortunes of the family as Elastigirl gets called back into action, while Mr. Incredible portrays the role of a stay-at-home dad.
 Check it out below.

 The first teaser was released on November 18.
 As the first teaser trailer, it shows Bob Parr shouting with joy to his youngest child, Jack-Jack: “You have powers – yeah, baby!”
 Then Jack-Jack speeds through three of his powers: turning into a fireball, emitting electric shocks, and using laser-vision, which slices Bob’s hair right down the middle.